mbahcliff/American-Sign-Language-Recognition-Using-Convolutional-Neural-Networks-CNN-/README.md

 # 13.0 Limitation of convolutional neural network
-CNN do not encode the position and orientation of object Lack of ability to be spatially invariant  to the input data
+CNN do not encode the position and orientation of object

+Lack of ability to be spatially invariant  to the input data
 # 14.0 Future work

+My next work is video recognition using CNN

 # 15.0 References